East Chiltington: The Bevern stream

 The Bevern stream runs through the middle of the parish, flowing eastwards to the River Ouse.
 It is fed by the clear chalky waters of Plumpton Mill Stream arising at moated Plumpton Place.
 It runs over gravelly beds and provides some of the best spawning ground in the area for sea trout.
 It also supports mayflies, caddis flies and great crested newts, and many birds drink from the waters, including summer visitors like nightingale.

 However, like many of the Sussex streams and rivers, the Bevern stream has not been left unpolluted.
 In late 2016 the whole of the Bevern Stream was polluted by a huge volume of slurry from Plumpton College Dairy Unit.
 All the fish in it were killed.
-Streams and their biodiversity need years to recover from events such as this.
+In recent years, however, sea trout have been seen in the Bevern stream at East Chiltington, and the stream is healthy again.

 Woodland

 There is impressive woodland in East Chiltington.
 Beneath the Downs the large woods sit on Gault Clay.
 Further north, the land is fertile lower greensand so there is more arable land and less woodland.
 The remains of Home Wood has now largely been destroyed for farm land.